-In order to remove some financial barriers to participation, you may be reimbursed for direct costs of participation (travel or dependent care costs, for example) at certain study visits as they are completed.
+Once you are enrolled in the study, you may be reimbursed for direct costs of participation (travel, eldercare, or childcare costs, for example).
 If you do not complete a visit, you may not be reimbursed for costs associated with it.
 As a nonprofit organization, MAPS has limited funds to reimburse participants for financial assistance, and you have the option to decline funds if they are not needed.
 Options for reimbursement will be offered as outlined below:

-- Visits 1-4 (Preparatory Sessions through Study Drug Session 1): \$375 - Visits 5-8 (Integrative 1.1 through Study Drug Session 2): \$375 - Visits 9-12 (Integrative 2.1 through Study Drug Session 3): \$375 - Visits 13-16 (Integrative Session 3.1 through Study Termination): \$375
+- Visits 1-5 (Preparatory Sessions through Study Drug Session 1): up to \$400 - Visits 6-10 (Integrative Session 1.1 through Study Drug Session 2): up to \$400 - Visits 11-15 (Integrative Session 2.1 through Study Drug Session 3): up to \$400 - Visits 16-20 (Integrative Session 3.1 through Study Termination): up to \$300